||John W. Herron

 The Commerce Program created by Judge Herron in 2000 was then and remains today the only such program in Pennsylvania and has been universally hailed and recognized for its excellence.
-Judge Herron, even while serving as the Administrative Judge, served as one of the two judges in this program and authored over 150 opinions while performing the assignment.
+Judge Herron served as one of the two judges in this program and authored over 150 opinions while performing the assignment.
 In 2012, he reorganized the Mass Tort Program in the civil courts and was recognized for the balanced reform effort in a law review article, "Litigation Tourism in Pennsylvania: Is Venue Reform Needed?"
 22 Widener L.J.
 29 (2013).

-Prior to judicial service, Judge Herron was an associate in a Philadelphia law firm (1969-1971); an Assistant District Attorney (1971-1972) under Arlen Spector; Disciplinary Counsel for the Supreme Court of Pennsylvania's Disciplinary Board and eventually serving as Chief Disciplinary Counsel (1973-1985); and Deputy District Attorney for investigations (1986-1987) under Ronald Castille, former Chief Justice of the Pennsylvania Supreme Court.
+Prior to judicial service, Judge Herron was an associate in a large Philadelphia law firm (1969-1971); an Assistant District Attorney (1971-1972) under Arlen Spector; Disciplinary Counsel for the Supreme Court of Pennsylvania's Disciplinary Board and eventually serving as Deputy and Chief Disciplinary Counsel (1973-1985); and Deputy District Attorney for investigations (1986-1987) under Ronald Castille, former Chief Justice of the Pennsylvania Supreme Court.

-During his judicial service, Judge Herron has appeared frequently as a lecturer and panelist in various continuing legal education programs and has taught law school courses in both Professional Responsibility and Trial Advocacy.
+Judge Herron has appeared frequently as a lecturer and panelist in various continuing legal education programs and has taught law school courses at Beasley Law School in both Professional Responsibility and Trial Advocacy for six years.
 From 1993 to 1996, he served as a gubernatorial appointee to the constitutionally created Judicial Conduct Board.
-He has held memberships in the Temple Inn of Court and the University of Pennsylvania Law School Inn of Court, and is a past member of the Junior Legal Club.
+He has held memberships as a Master in both the Temple Inn of Court and the University of Pennsylvania Law School Inn of Court, and is a past member of the Junior Legal Club.
 In 2012, he was elected to membership in the American College of Business Court Judges.